Armenia–Greece relations: Military cooperation

 Greece is, after Russia, one of the major military partners of Armenia.
 Armenian officers are trained in Greek military academies, and various technical assistance is supplied by Greece.
 Since 2003, an Armenian platoon has been deployed in Kosovo as part of KFOR's Greek battalion.
 In 2011 Armenia's military attaché to Greece and Cyprus, Colonel Samvel Ramazyan, said that the Armenian-Greek military cooperation continues to steadily develop.

 On August 31, 2021 Armenia, Greece, and Cyprus signed the Tripartite Defence Cooperation Program.
 The Program sees all three militaries conduct joint training exercises, sharing of expertise and promoting military cooperation between the three countries.

+Armenia and Greece signed a joint defence industry cooperation agreement on August 31, 2023.
+The agreement covers technology transfers, sharing experience and support for ammunition and explosive ordnance production, establishing joint industries, and researching military-grade products.

 Treaties

 Both countries have signed bilateral treaties which include: